kristus123/bloggy/content/cv/about-me/200_who-am-i.md

 - Making music
 - Reading

-I am a creative and quite cheerful guy who likes to talk to people.
+I am a creative and cheerful person who enjoys to talking to people.
-And probably the only true philosopher you have met.
+Also I am a philosopher in training.